Carreau/phd-dissertation/parts/part1.rst

     of the first objective.
     Thus a change of angle of the light beam induce by the AOD result in a  change of position of the trap.
-The trapping light is collected by a second objective, and illuminats a quadrant photodiode (QPD) conjugated to the back focal plane of the collecting objective.
+The trapping light is collected by a second objective, and illuminates a quadrant photodiode (QPD) conjugated to the back focal plane of the collecting objective.
 By construction QPD and AODs should be conjugated, so deviation of the light beam induced by one of the AODs is not supposed to induce any change of position of the laser spot on the QPD.
-Additional dichroic mirrors allow to use bright field and epifluorescence simultaneously optical tweezer.
+Additional dichroics mirrors allow to use bright field and epifluorescence simultaneously optical tweezer.